sunfounder/SunFounder_PiCar-S/docs/light_following.rst

 **Whole Work Flow**

-1. Light-sensitive sensors need to be calibrated before actual use because of complex light conditions in the environment.
+Light-sensitive sensors need to be calibrated before actual use because of complex light conditions in the environment.
 It gathers the information of the ambient light luminance.
 The car can follow light only when the light source is brighter than the surroundings.

 .. image:: media/image241.png
+    :width: 800

 Here write two main functions/modules including light following